 “We get the feedback, respond to it, and member involvement grows because we’ve shown that we care about what they want,” Bankston says.
 As an example, Bankston says that monthly visits have increased from 4,500 to 6,000 since 2015, when EXOS took over the San Jose center, with approximately the same employee headcount.

-4. Trainers keep things fresh.
+4. Coaches keep things fresh.

 You can’t stand still with anything fitness-related; the industry is always moving onto the next trend.
 Employees can see or hear about something and want it for their corporate fitness center.
 It could be a new class, equipment, or a game like cricket or pickleball.
 “A trained staff can see how to reconfigure space, or find a new space if needed, like with cricket or pickleball,” Bankston says.
 But trained professionals also stay up to date on the science, use their understanding of members to determine the value of a new offering, and then promote it, ensuring it’s a worthwhile investment.
 “It keeps it a vibrant place,” Wolfenbarger says.